francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 ~~~~
 {: #architecture-goal title="The proposed architecture."}

-The mechanisms used for establishing an remote terminal session
+The mechanisms used for establishing a remote terminal session
 are similar to the WebTransport session establishment {{WEBTRANSPORT-H3}}.
 WebTransport is also a good transport layer candidate for this protocol.
 The current
 prototype {{PROTOTYPE}} is built directly over HTTP/3 since there is no public